polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 Due to the extreme dynamic nature of Hyperlambda, you can easily transmit Hyperlambda, over for instance an HTTP POST request, to have it evaluated on another server, and then return it to caller as Hyperlambda.
 Consider creating the following CMS/lambda page, that reads the body of your request, and evaluates it as Hyperlambda, for then to return the result to caller.
-To create such a page, you could do something like the following.
+To create such a web service endpoint, you could create something like the following.

 ```
 // Retrieves the HTTP POST request body.